Shubhadeep394/test/README.md

 <a><img src="https://github.com/shubhadeepmandal394/vehicle-authentication-technology/blob/master/assets/img/application_icon.jpg"></a>

 VNP Scanner(Vehicle Number Plate Scanner) is a android mobile application developed by Shubhadeep Mandal to scan the vehicle licence plate number and determine the whether the vehicle is REGISTERED or not.
-It helps in the detection, identification, and monitoring of vehicles entering / leaving the premises by using image processing of the licence plate pumbers of the vehicles and matching the same with the database.
+It helps in the detection, identification, and monitoring of vehicles entering/leaving the premises by using image processing of the licence plate pumbers of the vehicles and matching the same with the database.

 ### Setting up the Android Application

-- Download the [Android Application Zip](https://raw.github.com/shubhadeepmandal394/test/blob/master/assets/zip/VNP_Scanner_v0.01.0.zip) or clone the repository.
+- Download the [Android Application Zip](https://github.com/shubhadeepmandal394/test/blob/master/assets/zip/VNP_Scanner_v0.01.0.zip) or **clone the repository**.
-- After doing so, go to **vehicle-authentication-technology** -> **application** -> **build** (Make sure you have [Android Studio]              (https://www.youtube.com/watch?v=5LMRbAiRkdY) Installed in your device).
+- After doing so, go to **vehicle-authentication-technology** -> **application** -> **build** (Make sure you have [Android Studio](https://www.youtube.com/watch?v=5LMRbAiRkdY) Installed in your device).

-NOTE: *We suggest you to connect your physical android device for running this application as the camera functionality in the Emulator might cause problems*.
+NOTE: *We suggest you to connect your physical android device for running this application as the camera functionality in the emulator might cause problems*.
-- Andorid Studio will now build the application and after Installing it will be availabe for your use.
+- Andorid Studio will now build the application and after Installing the same, it will be availabe for your use.

 #### Requirements